-Finding an interview can seem daunting at first.
+Finding an internship can seem daunting at first.
 The tips below can help you land your first internship and gain valuable experience to launch your career.

 Before your interview, do your homework and research the company.
 Make sure you can express why you want to work there and what strengths you can offer to help the company succeed.
 What is their mission statement and how can you help the company further their goals?
 During the interview, make sure to ask what your day to day would look like.